henrysky/astroNN/README.md

 This code depends on an environment variables and folder.
 The environment variables is
 * `SDSS_LOCAL_SAS_MIRROR`: top-level directory that will be used to (selectively) mirror the SDSS SAS
 * `GAIA_TOOLS_DATA`: top-level directory under which the data will be stored
-* A dedicated project folder is recommended to run astroNN, always run python under the root of project folder
+* A dedicated project folder is recommended to run astroNN, always run astroNN under the root of project folder

 How to set environment variable on different operating system: [Guide here](https://www.schrodinger.com/kb/1842)